 Walk in wardrobes, like fitted wardrobes, can be installed from floor to ceiling to maximise every inch of space.
-Clever storage solutions can also be configured to suit your needs, including pull out, full-length mirrors and overhead storage for out of season outfits.
+Clever storage solutions for clothes can also be configured to suit your needs, including pull out, full-length mirrors and overhead storage for out of season outfits.

 Professionally fitted, your dressing room design should provide everything you desire to get dressed and groomed for the day ahead.
-You can even include built in storage for an ironing board, allowing you to store and take care of your clothes in one space.
+You can even include built-in storage for an ironing board, allowing you to store and take care of your clothes in one space.